 Sri Lankan labeling, packaging, food additives, standards and intellectual property rights' regulations are comprehensive, as well as, at times, restrictive.
-Sri Lanka is developing new regulations for cereals, pulses, legumes, and meat and meat products.
-Regulations for fish and fish products, food mycotoxins, trans-fat foods, in addition to new food labeling and advertising regulations are in the draft stage.
+A raft of new regulations is being introduced, regulating food labeling and advertising, trans-fats, the color coding for sugar levels in liquid food, refined wheat flour fortification, and heavy metal testing of fruits and dried fish.
+Sri Lanka is also drafting new regulations for cereals, pulses, legumes, fish and fish products, and meat and meat products, as well as for food mycotoxins.